 There are still many other points I would like to note, but I think you can already see that there is a lot to multi-device testing and it is never easy, as it takes good preparation with supporting data points.

 Any QA team should know that it could ruin the reputation of an entire product or app, because of very few bad reviews coming from errors specific to minor devices.
 Each project has its own resources and budget, it is important to find the optimal solution between perspectives of cost and service quality, in order to actively incorporate multi-device testing into the service release process.

-We have solid experiences in such multi-device testing for various customer verticals.
-Having a good number of devices, we provide full-cycle support from device selection, device preparation, test requirements preparation and test execution from a professional perspective.
+We have solid experience in multi-device testing for various customer verticals.
+Having a good number of devices, we provide full-cycle support from device selection, device preparation, test requirements preparation, and test execution from a professional perspective.

 If you ever encounter problems around device selection to reduce device unique malfunctions, please do not hesitate to consult with us, we are here to help!